-Since the Fund's inception in October 2004 up to and including Q4 2021, the Fund has generated \$124.7 million in cumulative distributable cash(1) and has paid cumulative cash distributions of \$125.4 million, representing a cumulative payout ratio(1) (the ratio of cumulative cash distributions paid since inception to cumulative distributable cash(1) generated) of 100.6%.
+Since the Fund's inception in October 2004 up to and including Q1 2022, the Fund has generated \$127.7 million in cumulative distributable cash(1) and has paid cumulative cash distributions of \$127.7 million, representing a cumulative payout ratio(1) (the ratio of cumulative cash distributions paid since inception to cumulative distributable cash(1) generated) of 100.0%.

-(12) As a result of certain legislative changes to the tax treatment of income trusts, corporate income taxes became applicable to the taxable income of the Fund effective January 1, 2011.
+(7) As a result of certain legislative changes to the tax treatment of income trusts, corporate income taxes became applicable to the taxable income of the Fund effective January 1, 2011.
 Accordingly, the distributions, starting with the January 2011 distribution (declared and paid in February 2011), were reduced for the impact of income taxes.

-(13) The special year-end distributions of \$0.05 per unit declared in December 2012 (paid in January 2013) and \$0.02 per unit declared and paid in December 2017 were declared because the Fund expected that the taxable income generated in these calendar years would exceed the aggregate monthly distributions declared by the Fund.
+(8) The special year-end distributions of: \$0.05 per unit declared in December 2012 (paid in January 2013), \$0.02 per unit declared (paid in December 2017) and \$0.10 per unit declared in December 2021 (paid in December 2021), were declared because additional distributable cash was available and approved by the Trustees of the Fund to be distributed.

-(14) The special year-end distributions of \$0.10 per unit declared in December 2021 (paid in December 2021) were declared because the Fund expected that the taxable income generated in these calendar years would exceed the aggregate monthly distributions declared by the Fund.